thosgood/this-weeks-finds/markdown/201-250/week202.md

 week202

-This week I\'ll deviate from my plan of discussing number theory, and instead say a bit about something else that\'s been on my mind lately: structure types.
-But, you\'ll see my fascination with Galois theory lurking beneath the surface.
+This week I'll deviate from my plan of discussing number theory, and instead say a bit about something else that's been on my mind lately: structure types.
+But, you'll see my fascination with Galois theory lurking beneath the surface.

-Andre Joyal invented structure types in 1981 - he called them \"espèces de structure\", and lots of people call them \"species\".
+Andre Joyal invented structure types in 1981 - he called them "espèces de structure", and lots of people call them "species".
 Basically, a structure type is just any sort of structure we can put on finite sets: an ordering, a coloring, a partition, or whatever.
-In combinatorics we count such structures using \"generating functions\".
-A generating function is a power series where the coefficient of x^n^ keeps track of how many structures of the given kind we can put on an n-element set.
+In combinatorics we count such structures using "generating functions".
+A generating function is a power series where the coefficient of x^n keeps track of how many structures of the given kind we can put on an $n$-element set.
 By playing around with these functions, we can often figure out the coefficients and get explicit formulas - or at least asymptotic formulas
 - that count the structures in question.

 The reason this works is that operations on generating functions come from operations on structure types.
-For example, in
-\"[week190](week190.html)\", I described how addition, multiplication and composition of generating functions correspond to different ways to get new structure types from old.
+For example, in ["Week 190"](#week190), I described how addition, multiplication and composition of generating functions correspond to different ways to get new structure types from old.

-Joyal\'s great contribution was to give structure types a rigorous definition, and use this to show that many calculations involving generating functions can be done directly with structure types.
+Joyal's great contribution was to give structure types a rigorous definition, and use this to show that many calculations involving generating functions can be done directly with structure types.
 It turns out that just as generating functions form a *set* equipped with various